 - QMS Design & Implementation – Tailored systems to meet ISO 13485, FDA QSR, and MDR standards.

-- CAPA Implementation & Root Cause Analysis – Proactive quality control to address compliance gaps.
+- CAPA Implementation & Root Cause Analysis – Proactive quality processes to address compliance gaps.

 - Internal and Third-Party Audits – Ensure supplier and internal compliance readiness.